ryt/activity-metrics/README.md

 **Config Files:**

-- The main application config files is stored in: `~/.acmeconf/acme_config.yaml`
+- The main application config file is stored in: `~/.acmeconf/acme_config.yaml`
+- The `~/.acmeconf/` directory is also used for API & integration config files.
 - Workspace config files are stored inside the workspace as: `/path/to/workspace/workspace_config.yaml`

 You can copy the default `.acmeconf/` template into your home directory from the tests directory found in `/path/to/activity-metrics/tests/.acmeconf/`.